 (We’ve drawn a hard line against hydrogenated oils (it’s probably in your coffee creamer!) and high fructose corn syrup (check your granola bars!) and almost all candy has one or the other.
 We’re also trying to eliminate white sugar from the house whenever possible.)

 But before you write this candy recipe off, let me preface it with this: this healthy, homemade peanut butter cups requires just 3 real food ingredients, that you probably have in your pantry.

 Did you catch that my fellow peanut butter and chocolate lovers?
 You can make PEANUT BUTTER CUPS that rival the junk-filled candy and won’t make you feel guilty for eating them.

 In fact, since these peanut butter cups don’t have any added sugar, are naturally high in protein AND contain coconut oil (which is known to promote weight loss, fight viral infections and tooth decay), you could even say these peanut butter cups are healthy!

-Let’s talk about these healthy peanut butter cups because after testing one (OK FINE A LOT) of batches, I have a few tricks up my sleeve to make these rock your socks off.
-First let’s talk about how to make them…
+After testing one healthy peanut butter cup batch (OK FINE A LOT), I have a few tricks up my sleeve to make these rock your socks off.

 Aside from your ingredients, you need two main tools: a muffin tin and silicone muffin liners.